stsherman/rlcraft/README.md

 # rlcraft

 Simple Docker based server for RLCraft version 2.9.
-I had hoped to avoid including the RLCraft Server Pack in this repository, but I didn't want to spend the time figuring out how to download it from curse forge using curl or wget.
-I also couldn't archive the files due to GitHub's file size limit.
+By using this Docker image, you are indicating your agreement to Minecraft's [EULA](https://account.mojang.com/documents/minecraft_eula).

 ## Building
 If you have make installed, simply run `make build` to build the image locally.